MarinellaSimone/2021_DataScienceAcademy/2_/2_README.md

-## RAIN IN AUSTRALIA
+## HEART DISEASE UCI

-This is the second work of the master.
-Dataset: Rain in Australia from Kaggle.
-Main topics: Data preprocessing, Outlier detection, Feature engineering, Feature selection, Imbalanced dataset, Handling missing values.
+This is the third work of the master.
+Dataset: Heart Disease UCI from Kaggle.
+Main topics: Supervised learning for classification, Logistic Regression, Decision Trees, Bagging, Boosting, Random Forest, XGBoost.